 First, we gather a few traditional UV filters and put them through the drop-ball test.

 As seen from above, all these UV filters failed the drop ball test, including a few premium brand filters such as Kenko Pro1D UV and B+W XS-Pro UV.
 Some UV filters did not even pass the test with a smaller steel ball of 7g, or less than half of the standard weight at 16g.

-Again, the PowerUV filters survive the scratch simulation test with flying colors.
+Again, the PowerUV™ filters survive the scratch simulation test with flying colors.

-Traditional UV Filter manufactures market their premium filters by emphasizing the use of high quality optic glasses such as Schott B270®.
+Traditional UV Filter manufactures to market their premium filters by emphasizing the use of high-quality optic glasses such as Schott B270®.
 Does the chemically harder glass materials such as Gorilla® Glass compromise optical performance when comparing B270®?

 For UV filters, the most important optical performance metric is the transmittance rate for the visible spectrum (390nm to 700nm).
 Untreated optic glass such as Schott B270® is rated at 91.7%.
 After anti-reflection coating is applied the transmittance rate can be increased to 98% – 99%.

-Another optical aspect of UV filters is its anti ghost capability.
-Ghosting is caused by light reflections between an UV filter and a lens.
+Another optical aspect of UV filters is its anti-ghost capability.
+Ghosting is caused by light reflections between a UV filter and a lens.
 We conducted ghost tests with the PowerUV filters and found no particular issue with the Gorilla® Glass 3 material.

-The multi layer nano coatings not only help increasing the transmittance rate, but also repels water, oil, and dust.
+The multilayer nanocoatings not only help to increase the transmittance rate, but also repels water, oil, and dust.
 Contaminants can be wiped off from the filters easily.

-The PowerUV filters are built from aerospace grade aluminum with CNC machinery for utmost precision and accuracy.
+The PowerUV™ filters are built from aerospace grade aluminum with CNC machinery for utmost precision and accuracy.
 They are anodized for durability.